cultuurnet/udb3-json-schemas/README.md

 ## Opening your project in Stoplight Studio 🗂

-If you are just starting out with API documentation in this repository, it is advised to use the [Stoplight Studio](https://stoplight.io/studio/) editor to add files and make changes to existing files.
+If you are just starting out with API documentation in this repository, it is advised to work with the [Stoplight Studio](https://stoplight.io/studio/) editor.

 When opening your project in Stoplight Studio, it is important to **open just your project** (for example `projects/widgets`)!
 If you instead open the whole repository, or the whole `projects` folder at once, Stoplight Studio will not correctly find your OpenAPI files, docs, images, and sidebar configuration file.